 Today is Vaisakhi.
 While Sikhs celebrate Vaisakhi across India; rest of India wonders if it is about doing Bhangra and dancing.
 No, it is not; Vaisakhi holds a lesson for all Indians.

 So this day in 1699, in a congregation of people from across India were standing there listening to their Guru, Gobind Rai.
 Gobind Rai asked for human sacrifice of five men one after the other.
-Five men from different castes from different parts of India stood up from a crowd of thousands.
+Five men from different castes from different parts of the Indian Sub-Continent stood up from a crowd of thousands.

 – A shopkeeper Baniya called Daya Ram from Lahore

 – A farmer Jat called Dharam Das from Meerut

 – A so called low-caste water carrier called Himmat Rai from Jagannath Puri, Odisha

 – A tailor of Cheemba caste called Mukham Chand from Dwarka, Gujarat